Perrey Reeves: Career

-Reeves co-starred on the comedy series Entourage (2004–2011) as Mrs. Gold, the wife of Ari Gold.
+Reeves co-starred on the comedy series Entourage (2004–2011) as Melissa Gold, the wife of Ari Gold.
 She also appeared (2009) in Rules of Engagement, Family Style, and in Grey's Anatomy.
 Other notable roles included Marissa opposite Will Ferrell in the film Old School and Jessie in the film Mr. and Mrs. Smith.
 She has had parts in American Dreamz, The X-Files, Kicking and Screaming, Escape to Witch Mountain, and Child's Play 3.

 In 2014, Reeves appeared during the fifth and final season of Covert Affairs as the evil Caitlyn Cook.
 She reprised her role as Melissa Gold in the movie Entourage in 2015.
-She played also Nina Devon on the TV series Famous in Love.
+She also played Nina Devon on the TV series Famous in Love.

 Other ventures

-In 2012, Reeves moved to Costa Rica and started a yoga retreat in Cabuya named The Sanctuary at Two Rivers.
+In 2012, Reeves moved to Costa Rica and started a yoga retreat in Cabuya named "The Sanctuary at Two Rivers".
 She began practicing yoga in 1993 and practices the ancient Indian healthcare tradition, Ayurveda.